dbatten5/vim-scranch/README.md

 ## Installation

-Use your favourite plugin manager to install this package.
+Use your favourite plugin manager to install this plugin.
 I like `vim-plug`.

 ```
 Plug 'dbatten5/vim-scranch'